kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->
-Yes, caching for every podsFilter stratrgy will be saved and
+Yes, cahing will be implemented for each `podsFilter` strategy, as well as for other resources to reduce the number of API calls to the API server (as described above).

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?